-A third strand of literature analyzes linkages across stock markets through the cointegration analysis.
-Yang et al. (2003) study the impact of EMU on the long-run, short-run and contemporaneous structures of integration among eleven European stock markets.
-They find that the long-run linkages among these markets have generally been strengthened after the establishment of EMU.
+A third strand of literature analyzes linkages across stock markets through cointegration analysis.
+Yang et al. (2003) study the impact of EMU on the long-run, short-run and contemporaneous structures of integration among 11 European stock markets.
+These authors find that the long-run linkages among these markets have generally been strengthened after the establishment of EMU.

 Finally, some authors consider quantity based indicators.
 These measures may convey interesting information about the dynamics of euro area equity market integration.
 A number of authors have interpreted the recent decrease in equity home bias as evidence of further integration.
 Adam et al. (2002) report an increase in international portfolio diversification for European investment funds, pension funds and insurance companies after integration.
-They also assess that, being the relative size of the local market rather stable over time, the indicator of home bias is almost identical to the change in foreign assets with the advantage that the latter does not rely on a benchmark which might be open to criticism.
-Recent evidence confirms that the equity home bias has been reduced at least within the euro area (Lane and Milesi-Ferretti, 2007).
+They also conclude that, since the relative size of the local market is rather stable over time, the indicator of home bias is almost identical to the change in foreign assets, with the advantage that the latter does not rely on a benchmark that might be open to criticism.
+Recent evidence confirms that equity home bias has been reduced, at least within the euro area (Lane and Milesi-Ferretti, 2007).

-In the present paper we adopt the quantity-based approach in order to assess the degree of integration among EMU countries after the EMU inception.
-The home bias reduction would an appropriate synthetic measure if the objective were the analysis of the level of global integration as in that case the standard benchmark is represented by the value-weighted portfolio.
-In our work, instead, we are interested in capturing the degree of integration within a subgroup of countries which experienced the same process of monetary integration regardless the degree of integration with the rest of the world.
-To pursue this objective we therefore opt for a bilateral dispersion measure among the EMU countries' portfolios.
-The theoretical framework we rely upon allows us to connect the observed portfolio dispersion to the convergence of inflation hedging and investment barriers.
-The introduction of the common currency is a factor likely affecting investment barriers' convergence while the single monetary policy is expected to influence mainly inflation hedging strategies.
-Consequently, the relative explanatory power of investment barriers over inflation hedging allows interestingly to highlight the relative impact of the single currency over the common monetary policy on stock market behavior.
+In the present paper, we adopt the quantity-based approach in order to assess the degree of integration among EMU countries after EMU inception.
+Reduction in home bias would be an appropriate synthetic measure if the objective of the analysis were the level of global integration, whose standard benchmark is represented by the value-weighted portfolio.
+In this work, however, we are interested in capturing the degree of local integration within a subgroup of countries experiencing the same process of monetary integration regardless of the degree of integration with the rest of the world.
+To pursue this objective, we opt for a bilateral dispersion measure among EMU country portfolios.
+The theoretical framework we rely upon allows us to connect observed portfolio dispersion to the convergence of inflation hedging and investment barriers.
+The introduction of the common currency is a factor likely to affect investment barrier convergence, while the single monetary policy is expected to influence mainly inflation hedging strategies.
+Consequently, the relative explanatory power of investment barriers over inflation hedging allows us to highlight the relative impact of the single currency over the common monetary policy on stock market behavior.

-$^{^{1}}$ Croci (2004) evidences an increase in return correlations across the euro equity markets since mid-90s.
-The increase in correlation seems to depend not only on the relaxation of restrictions to capital mobility and of institutional barriers but also on higher informational market efficiency.
+$^{1}$ Croci (2004) finds an increase in return correlations across the euro equity markets since the mid-1990s.
+This increase in correlation seems to depend not only on the relaxation of restrictions to capital mobility, but also on higher informational market efficiency.